lijealso/lijealso/README.md

 - Visual Basic .NET
 - C#

+Working on several sites of an NGO:
+- Online shop
+- Online booking system for one of the NGO's projects
+- Worpress site for one of the NGO's projects
+- Online complaints management system

 <!---
 lijealso/lijealso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.